dart-code-checker/dart-code-metrics/doc/rules/prefer_on_push_cd_strategy.md

 # Prefer using onPush change detection strategy

 ## Rule id

 prefer-on-push-cd-strategy

 ## Description

 Prefer setting `changeDetection: ChangeDetectionStrategy.OnPush` in Angular `@Component` annotations.
-OnPush strategy should be used as default because using Default strategy leads to performance issues.
+OnPush strategy should be used as the default because using Default strategy leads to performance issues.

 ### Example

 Bad:

 ```dart
 @Component(
   selector: 'component-selector',